elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 The `EventManager` works as a buffer.
 If there is demand but not events to be sent, we store such demand.
 If there are events but no demand, we store such events in a queue.
 If a client tries to broadcast an event, the `sync_notify` call will block until the event is effectively broadcast.
 The bulk of the logic is in the `dispatch_events/3` function that takes events from the queue while there is demand.

-By staying on control of the event manager we can configure all sorts of behaviours, including how much data we want to queue (or for how long) and if events should be buffered when there are no consumers (via the `handle_subscribe/4` and `handle_cancel/3` callbacks).
+By implementing the event manager as a producer, we can configure all sorts of behaviours that is simply not possible with `GenEvent`, such as how much data we want to queue (or for how long) and if events should be buffered or not when there are no consumers (via the `handle_subscribe/4` and `handle_cancel/3` callbacks).

-Implenting the event handlers is as easy as implementing any other consumer.
+Implenting event handlers is as easy as implementing any other consumer.
 We could in fact use the `C` consumer implemented earlier.
 However, given event managers are often defined before the handlers, it is recommended for handlers to subscribe to managers when they start:

 ```elixir
 alias Experimental.GenStage